digitalcredentials/tls-did/README.md

 ## Data Types

-In this section we describe data types the implementation repeatedly makes use of.
+In this section we describe some of data types the implementation repeatedly makes use of.

 ### ProviderConfig
 The ProviderConfig can contain either a [ethers](https://github.com/ethers-io/ethers.js#readme) provider, a json rpc url, or a [web3 provider](https://web3js.readthedocs.io/en/v1.2.11/web3.html#providers).